-"Leveraging the innovative financing capabilities of the PFA with the expertise of PI in developing proton therapy centers was critical to bringing this transformative cancer treatment to South Florida," added Chris Chandler, CEO of Proton International.
-"What we have been able to do at SFPTI through a public-private partnership, can be replicated for the benefit of communities and cancer patients across the country."
+"Leveraging the innovative financing capabilities of the PFA with the expertise of PI in developing proton therapy centers was critical to bringing this transformative cancer treatment to Alabama," added Chris Chandler, CEO of Proton International.
+"Our mission is to work in partnership with entities such as UAB and PFA, so patients and families do not have to travel long distances and suffer further cost and stress at such a critical time.
+What we have been able to do at Proton International at UAB through a public-private partnership, can be replicated for the benefit of communities and cancer patients across the country."